PowerClerk Support Center

 What are Connections?

-Connections, also known as Web Adapters, allow PowerClerk to call utility-specific web services.
-A Web Adapter will work similar to an API call to a utility’s API service that occurs within PowerClerk and can be configured to be an automated process that can either fill in pieces of data (e.g., to lookup the customer’s address in a CIS system) or kick off processes in other systems (e.g. a “set meter request”).
+Connections, also known as Web Connectors, allow PowerClerk to call utility-specific web services.
+A Web Connector will work similar to an API call to a utility’s API service that occurs within PowerClerk and can be configured to be an automated process that can either fill in pieces of data (e.g., to lookup the customer’s address in a CIS system) or kick off processes in other systems (e.g. a “set meter request”).

 PowerClerk’s Connections functionality enables you to define a set of parameters to integrate utility-specific web services.
 The process of creating a Connection consists of: